-It’s a delicate subject that I’m not trying to get too deep into it but still, I cannot remain silenced.
+It’s a delicate subject that I’m not trying to get too deep into it but still, I cannot remain silent.
 It’s not about religion.
 It never was.
 It’s just an excuse to manifest the evil in us.

 How they raise their children and how they live peacefully.

 Sometimes, you see that in their eyes.
-Of course there are some other tribes, violent ones, but still, they tend to do those things to others, not to their own.
+Of course, there are some other tribes, violent ones, but still, they tend to do those things to others, not to their own.

 It’s about power and the need to overtake the people around us.
 It’s, again, human nature (I guess).
 And that is the main thing we need to have in mind when finishing watching this movie.

-I think this will be the longest article so far.
+This will be the longest article so far.
 I’ve been planning it for 3 years now but was only a draft with no words in it and now, I’m trying to write about it while watching it again on a different computer.

-I like it like this, because I keep on forgetting important stuff I want to share, and by doing this I can pause and put it down on paper (keyboard).
+I like it this way because I keep on forgetting important stuff I want to share, and by doing this I can pause and put it down on paper (keyboard).
 I’m not sure where should I start from.

-It’s ok if I talk about the scenes in it (you already know by now I’m trying as much as I can not spoil anything but I don’t think that’s the case here, as you know already what is about and how the events occurred).
+It’s ok if I talk about the scenes in it (you already know by now I’m trying as much as I can not spoil anything but I don’t think that’s the case here, as you know already what is it about and how the events occurred).

 There are a couple of things that make The Passion Of The Christ movie special:

 It’s said that Aramaic was spoken by the Jewish people in Palestine in that period.

-There are rumors and gossip that Mel Gibson didn’t use the appropriate one and it’s a mix between that one, the one spoken nowadays and some other Palestine area languages.
+There are rumours and gossip that Mel Gibson didn’t use the appropriate one and it’s a mix between that, the one spoken nowadays, and some other Palestine area languages.